mrc-ide/ring/README.md

   * `ring_buffer_bytes_translate`: for cases where a raw->R and R->raw translation functions are provided
   * `ring_buffer_bytes_typed` for cases where each element should correspond to a fixed-length vector of one of R's core numeric-ish types (`logical`, `integer`, `numeric`, `complex`)

-Both buffer types can be used from R, and `ring_buffer_bytes` can be used in other packages using R's `LinkingTo:` support.
+Both buffer types can be used from R, and the code underlying `ring_buffer_bytes` can also be used compiled code in other packages using R's `LinkingTo:` support.

-Both buffer types will refuse to underflow (return elements beyond those that have been written) and behaviour on overflow can be controlled:
+Both buffer types will refuse to underflow (return elements beyond those that have been written).
+The behaviour on overflow can be controlled:

 * overwrite old data: (the default), for a fixed-memory FIFO buffer
-* grow buffer: expand the buffer geometrically to fit required elements
+* grow buffer: expand the buffer geometrically to fit required elements (which will require additional memory allocations and copies)
 * throw error: refuse to overflow

 See the documentation for details.